Tim Cone: Purefoods (2011–2015)

 On September 1, 2011, Alaska team owner Wilfred Uytengsu announced that it has "released Tim Cone as head coach of the Alaska Aces" after his 22 years of service for the Alaska Aces.
 Uytengsu remarked that Cone requested to be released a week earlier.
 Cone was quick to deny in a press conference that he is set to coach B-Meg Llamados, another PBA team.

 On September 14, 2011, Tim Cone was at the B-Meg Llamados practice that day and was introduced as the new head coach.
 He tapped former Alaska players Johnny Abarrientos and Jeffrey Cariaso as assistant coaches.
 The two new assistant coaches were joined by current assistant coach Koy Banal.

 On May 6, 2012, the Llamados won the 2012 PBA Commissioner's Cup championship 4–3 over defending champion Talk 'N Text Tropang Texters.
 This was Cone's 14th title, and his first with B-Meg.

-On October 25, 2013, the Llamados, under Cone's tutelage, won the PBA Governors Cup championship, after beating Petron Blaze Boosters.
+On October 25, 2013, the Llamados, under Cone's tutelage, won the PBA Governors' Cup championship, after beating Petron Blaze Boosters.
 By winning the season-ending best-of-seven series 4–3, the former Purefoods ballclub won its second championship over the last five conferences and more importantly the 15th career title for Cone, putting the veteran coach in the company of the great Baby Dalupan at the top of the all-time list.

 On February 26, 2014, Cone won his 16th PBA title as he guided the Mixers to their 11th title against the Rain or Shine Elasto Painters.
 They beat the E-Painters in six games.
 With this win, he broke legendary Baby Dalupan's record.
-On May 15, 2014, San Mig Coffee Mixers beat the Talk N' Text Tropang Texters in Game 4 of best-of-five series, where San Mig earned the chance to capture the rare Grand Slam.
+On May 15, 2014, San Mig Coffee Mixers beat the Talk N' Text Tropang Texters in Game 4 of a best-of-five series, where San Mig earned the chance to capture the rare Grand Slam.
 This championship gave Tim Cone his 17th PBA title.
 He clinched his 18th title, and again made history by being the first mentor to win two Grand Slams after he steered San Mig Coffee to become Grand Slam Champions while accomplishing four straight championships and grabbing the 2014 Governor's Cup title.

-Barangay Ginebra San Miguel (2015-present)
+Barangay Ginebra San Miguel (2015–present)

 On July 20, 2015, San Miguel Corporation president Ramon Ang confirmed the appointment of Cone as the new head coach of Barangay Ginebra San Miguel.
 The reassignment of Cone will seek to end the curse of Ginebra which last won in the 2008 Fiesta Conference.

 On October 4, 2016, Cone led Brgy.
-Ginebra to its first Finals appearance since 2013.
-Ginebra defeated sister team San Miguel Beermen in a do or die Game 5, 117–92.
-Ginebra went on to face the Meralco Bolts in the Finals and winning in six games (4–2), giving the team its first championship after 8 years of drought.
+Ginebra to its first finals appearance since 2013.
+Ginebra defeated sister team San Miguel Beermen in a do-or-die Game 5, 117–92.
+Ginebra went on to face the Meralco Bolts in the finals and winning in six games (4–2), giving the team its first championship after 8 years of drought.
 Cone later led Ginebra to six more championships.

 On November 18, 2022, he recorded his 1000th win, the most wins for a PBA coach.